 A retroverted uterus is a uterus that tilts backward toward the spine instead of leaning forward toward the bladder.
 It is a common anatomical variation seen in about one in five women.
-Most people never notice it because it usually does not cause health problems or affect daily life.
-It is simply a different position of the uterus inside the pelvis.
-This variation is considered normal and does not change how the uterus functions.
-Understanding a tilted uterus helps keep the condition in perspective without unnecessary concern.

 Position of the Uterus in the Female

 In most women, the uterus tilts forward toward the bladder.
 This forward-leaning position is called an anteverted uterus.
-It rests between the bladder in the front and the rectum at the back, sitting comfortably in the pelvis.
+It rests between the bladder in the front and the rectum at the back, sitting comfortably within the pelvis.
 This is the most common position and is considered the typical orientation of the uterus.

 How Common Is a Retroverted Uterus?